Swap the Caribbean for the Scilly Isles and Lake Como for Windermere with these amazing places in England that will make you feel like you’re abroad.

 Durdle Door, Dorset VS Arch Rock, California, USA

 There are plenty of rock arches around the world, but our Durdle Door on the Jurassic Coast is pretty epic.
-If you get the weather right, it even beats California’s Arch Rock!
+If you get the weather right, it even beats California’s Arch Rock too.

-The bright flash of purple from the lavender fields has been enticing people to Provence for years, but it turns out there are some gorgeous places to get your purple fix right here, including Heacham in Norfolk.
+The bright flash of purple from the lavender fields has been enticing people to Provence for years, but it turns out there are some gorgeous places to get your purple fix right here.

-Ok I admit the scale of these two is pretty different, BUT, both are stunning and let’s face it, India is a big trip which will take a lot of planning, while Brighton you can hop on a train from London and snap pics as pretty as this!
+Ok, I admit the scale of these two is pretty different, but both are stunning, and let’s face it, India is a big trip which will take a lot of planning, while Brighton you can hop on a train from London and snap pics as pretty as this one.

 Birmingham, West Midlands VS Amsterdam, Netherlands

 Having spent my university years in Birmingham, I heard one fact more than any other.
 That the city has more miles of canals than Venice!
 And do you know what?
 They’re surprisingly pretty in parts.